hzhqk/design_pattern/README.md

 # design_pattern
-practice some design patterns in Java
+exercise some design patterns in Java